Published: January 4, 2019 | Updated: June 26, 2020 | Posted by: Moneymax | Personal Finance

 Investing allows you to make money work for you rather than the other way around.
-But with so many investments in the Philippines to choose from, you’re left wondering, “Where should I invest in?
+But with so many investment companies in the Philippines to choose from, you’re left wondering, “Where should I invest in?
 What should my investment portfolio look like?”

 “Invest with a purpose,” says Marvin Fausto, founding President of the Fund Managers Association of the Philippines (FMAP), in an interview with MoneyMax.